HarshJain-26/ATD/README.md

    File Deleted
    ```

-### All Endpoints have proper error handling and response.
+### All above Endpoints have proper error handling and response.

-## Notes

-- Ensure you replace your-username and your-password in application.properties with your actual MySQL credentials.
-- The schema will be automatically updated in the database when the application starts (spring.jpa.hibernate.ddl-auto=update).

 ### Author - Harsh Jain